-Students will not make physical contact causing substantial or visible bodily harm such as substantially blackened eyes, substantially swollen lips or other facial or bodily parts, substantial bruises to body parts or other substantial injury to teachers, administrators, bus drivers, other school personnel, other students, or persons in school or attending school-related functions.
+Students will not make physical contact causing substantial physical harm or visible bodily harm including but not limited to substantially blackened eyes; substantially swollen lips or other facial or bodily parts; substantial bruises to body parts or other substantial injury to teachers, administrators, bus drivers, other school personnel, other students, or persons in school or attending school-related functions.
+Visible bodily harm is any bodily harm capable of being perceived by another person.